 How much will a long-term fixed-rate mortgage cost?

 In the table below we highlight the difference in the monthly repayments and total amount paid off for different lengths of fixed-rate terms.
-The calculations are based on a typical rate for each fixed-rate term for an 80% LTV mortgage for £200,000 on a property worth £250,000.
+The calculations are based on a typical rate for each fixed-rate term for an 80% LTV mortgage for £200,000 on a property worth £250,000 on a 40-year term.

 Best long-term fixed rate mortgage comparison